Craig F. Walker: Background

-After growing up in York, Pennsylvania, Walker attended the Rhode Island School of Photography, graduating in 1986.
-He worked for Marlboro Enterprise and the Berkshire Eagle prior to taking a position with The Denver Post in 1998.
+After growing up in York, Pennsylvania, United States, Walker attended the Rhode Island School of Photography, graduating in 1986.

+He worked for Marlboro Enterprise and The Berkshire Eagle, prior to taking a position with The Denver Post in 1998.
 He has covered national and international stories.
 In 2004, he won first place from the National Press Photographers Association for a photographic series on child camel jockeys in Kuwait.

-Pulitzers
+Pulitzer Prizes

-Walker was inspired to embark on the series that netted him his Pulitzer by a conversation amongst editors wondering what kind of person, in 2007, would sign up for the military knowing he would be going to war.
-Walker spent over two years photographing American teenager Ian Fisher in his transition from high school student to soldier.
+Walker was inspired to embark on the series that netted him his Pulitzer by a conversation among editors wondering what kind of person, in 2007, would sign up for the military knowing he would be going to war.
+Walker spent over two years photographing American teenager Ian Fisher in his transition from high-school student to soldier.
 Published in September 2009, "Ian Fisher: American Soldier" earned a grand prize in the 2009 "Photos of the Year" competition hosted by Editor & Publisher before garnering for Walker the 2010 Pulitzer Prize.
 The series includes not only photographs, but also video and multimedia.
 The series also earned The Hillman Prize for Photojournalism, sharing the award with "Below the Line: Childhood Poverty in Colorado", also published by The Denver Post.

-In 2012, Walker won a second Pulitzer for Feature Photography "for his compassionate chronicle of an honorably discharged veteran, home from Iraq and struggling with a severe case of post-traumatic stress."
+In 2012, Walker won a second Pulitzer Prize for Feature Photography "for his compassionate chronicle of an honorably discharged veteran, home from Iraq and struggling with a severe case of post-traumatic stress."